-INITIATIVE ON RELIGION, SCIENCE, AND TECHNOLOGY
+INITIATIVE IN RELIGION, SCIENCE, AND TECHNOLOGY

-The mission of the Divinity School's Initiative on Religion, Science, and Technology (IRST) is to engage the Yale community in interdisciplinary consideration of contemporary encounters among religion, science, and technology.
-IRST places special emphasis on the theological, spiritual, philosophical, ethical, and pedagogical implications of these encounters.
+The mission of the Divinity School's Initiative in Religion, Science, and Technology (IRST) is to engage the Yale community in interdisciplinary consideration of the ways religion and spirituality encounter and interact with science and technology, with special emphasis on the theological, spiritual, philosophical, ethical, and scientific implications of those encounters.
 IRST reaches beyond the Divinity School, inviting participation from students, faculty, and staff across the University and surrounding community.
-Areas of interest may include cognitive sciences, natural sciences, medicine and related health sciences, forestry and environmental studies, history of science, astronomy and physics, anthropology, applied technology, religious studies, philosophy, the arts, and more.
+Participants come from Yale's cognitive sciences, natural sciences, medicine and related health sciences, forestry and environmental studies, history of science, astronomy and physics, anthropology, applied technology, religious studies, philosophy, the arts, and the undergraduate colleges.

-IRST identifies and facilitates access to existing University resources that promote the dialogue among religion, science, and technology.
-It also sponsors and co-sponsors original programming in the form of working and dialogue groups, public lectures, course offerings, Web-based resources, and connections with external resources.
-IRST is a project of the Yale Divinity School funded by the Center for Theology and Natural Sciences.
-IRST has a Web site at www.yale.edu/divinity/religionandscience.
+IRST identifies and facilitates access to existing University science-religion resources, and sponsors or co-sponsors a broad range of programming including weekly working groups, public lectures, course offerings, conferences and symposia, Web-based resources, and connections with external centers of science-religion studies.
+Its programming is coordinated by James Clement van Pelt.
+IRST is an initiative of the Divinity School co-funded by the Metanexus Institute, with material support from the Institute of Sacred Music.
+For event schedules and more information, see www.yale.edu/religionandscience.